Here is your complete DIY travel guide to the tourist spots in Tadian!

 Bontoc to Tadian.
 There are regular van departures from Bontoc to Tadian.
 These are stationed beside Walter Clapp Centrum, Lower Loc-ong.
 Time of departures starts from 9:30 am to 5:00 pm.
 A van leaves as soon as it is filled to capacity.

 Mt.
-Mog-ao, a distinct mountain, presents an opportunity for a thrilling mountaineering experience in the municipality.
-This is also the most popular tourist spot in Tadian.
-It is a small mountain, however, it soars majestically amidst the rolling plains of Tadian.
+Mog-ao is one of the iconic tourist spots in Tadian.
+It is a small mountain, however, it soars majestically amidst the rolling plains of said municipality.
 While atop, one can catch a breathtaking view of the Sunny Side, central barangays, adjacent Bauko, including the municipalities of Cervantes and Quirino in Ilocos Sur province.
 The mighty Abra River can also be seen here.
 When at barangay Pandayan, Mt.
 Mog-ao is viewed as the “Sleeping Lady.”

 If you are looking for a mystical encounter in Tadian, then visiting the Enchanted Eels would be a fitting choice.
 These sacred creatures are located at barangays Cagubatan and Lenga.
 According to the locals, the eels have been in their dwelling places for more than a century.
 They only come out for viewing with the use of a whistle or bait.
 The locals take care of the eels since they are believed to be connected to the spirit world.

 Bangcagan Healing Water is another destination in Tadian leased with mystery.
 It is located at barangay Kayan East, some 15-minutes’ drive away from Poblacion.
 The crystal-clear waters emanate from a spring.
-Locals claim that these waters can cleanse skin diseases.
-From the barangay proper, it only takes some 20 minutes of downhill hike to get here.
+Locals claim that these waters can clean skin diseases.
+From the barangay proper, it takes 20 minutes of a downhill hike to get here.

-The following are the main amenities for tourists/travelers as listed in the municipal tourism brochure of Tadian.
-You may contact the given numbers for information related to rates, number of rooms, etc.
+The following are the main amenities in Tadian.
+You may contact the given numbers for information related to rates, the number of rooms, etc.